Video Recording Guide and Best Practices

 Video Requirements for all competitors

-Please make every effort to provide a good quality video recording (sound and picture) recorded in one take – i.e. no editing is allowed.
+Please make every effort to provide a good quality video recording (sound and picture) recorded in one take – i.e. no editing is allowed during the performance.
 We will be judging the performance quality and not the quality of the piano being played, but the video quality will be paramount in the process.

 How to make the video: